What you can do to help prevent intimate partner abuse in families and its impact on the community:

-5. Invite educators to speak on domestic violence prevention at your school, church, civic group, or business.
+5. Invite educators to speak about prevention at your school, church, civic group, or business.

-6. Write a letter to your local paper describing the problem of domestic violence in your community and suggest solutions like these.
+6. Write a letter to your local paper describing the problem of intimate partner abuse in your community and suggest solutions like these.

-7. Add domestic violence to the list of crimes on your neighborhood watch list.
+7. Add intimate partner abuse to the list of crimes on your neighborhood watch list.

 8. Adopt GreenHouse17 where you work, so your co-workers are encouraged to donate money and allowed time off to volunteer.

 10. Donate to GreenHouse17.
 Financial contributions are always welcome.
 Donate gently used clothing and furniture in the name of Greenhouse17 to Goodwill or Habitat for Humanity.
-They’ll give us vouchers so our families can shop for what they need.
+They’ll give us vouchers, so survivors can shop for what they need.

 11. Purchase the fresh flowers we grow on our farm and our Handmade by Survivors products.